Marcos Paulo (footballer, born 1988)

-Marcos Paulo Gelmini Gomes (born 13 July 1988), known as Marcos Paulo, is a Brazilian professional footballer who plays for Portuguese club S.C.
-Farense as a midfielder.
+Marcos Paulo Gelmini Gomes (born 13 July 1988), known as Marcos Paulo, is a Brazilian professional footballer who plays as a midfielder for Liga 3 club Académica de Coimbra.
 He also holds Italian nationality.

 Club career

 Born in Pedro Leopoldo, Minas Gerais, Marcos Paulo played with Venda Nova Futebol Clube and Associação Atlética Caldense in his country.
 In January 2008, he was signed by Ligue 1 side Le Mans Union Club 72.

 During his two-and-a-half-year spell in France, Paulo was almost exclusively associated with the club's reserve team.
 He made his league debut on 18 April 2009, playing 17 minutes in a game against Valenciennes FC (2–0 away win).

 Marcos Paulo spent the following seasons competing in Portugal's Primeira Liga, with U.D.
 Leiria and Académica de Coimbra.
 On 29 July 2015, he signed a two-year contract with Super League Greece club Panetolikos F.C. for an undisclosed fee.